 Dutch Oven is a type of cast iron pot that is basically a combination of a deep bottom soup pot with a lid.
 The functionality is almost universal, fry, stew, roast, and bake can be done in one pot.

 The cast iron is heat-resistant, wear-resistant, and is not easily damaged.
-It is said that it was popular in the pioneering era in the western United States, and it is very popular among outdoor life.
-Therefore, you will see in some western cowboy-themed movies.
+It is said that it was popular in the pioneering era in the western United States, and it is very popular in outdoor life.
+Therefore, you will see it in some western cowboy-themed movies.

 It’s generally 8-16 inches in size and weighs 30 pounds.
 The black cast iron texture also has a good sealing effect.
 Once you master the skill, it is no longer limited by the way of cooking.
 You can cook more than you expected.

 In the camp, a wood fire and the carbon are all you need.

 In the market, it’s divided into two types that are cast iron dutch oven and enameled cast iron dutch oven.
 In the below, I will mainly talk about the cast iron type.

 This technology originated in the Netherlands in the 17th century in Europe.
 It is said that during the pioneering period in the western United States, it was necessary to be cooking in the wild because of the conditions.

 At that time, iron pans were commonly used.
 One day, the British want a convenient and multifunction cooking pot so he commissions a Dutch metallurgist to help him.